USEPA/AMET/docs/AMET_Users_Guide_v1.md

 The R configuration file is used by the underlying R programs to perform AMET setup and statistical analysis on your model-obs pairs.
-Most users will need to modify only a few specific lines of this configura­tion file.
+Most users will need to modify only a few specific lines of this configuration file.
 The most common variables to change are shown in Table 3-1.

 <span id="_Toc199840993" class="anchor"></span>Table 3‑1.
 Most common